ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-2.md

 }
 ```

-In MainViewModel, which derives from BaseViewModel, we have created a private field computationTime and its associated property ComputationTime.
+In MainViewModel, which derives from BaseViewModel, you have created a private field computationTime and its associated property ComputationTime.
 Notice how SetProperty from BaseViewModel is used to raise the PropertyChanged event, notifying the view of changes in the ComputationTime property.

 This approach eliminates the need to manually rewrite values from the ComputationTime property to a specific property of a visual control (e.g., Label.Text).
 Instead, data binding is used, allowing the view to automatically receive notifications about source property changes.
 The ComputationTime in the view model is set using a command (RunCalculationsCommand), thereby decoupling the logic from the view without any explicit view references.

-RunCalculationsCommand is created using the constructor of the SimpleCommand class, defining the action inline.
-The action involves calling PerformanceHelper.MeasurePerformance to measure the execution time of ten invocations of the MatrixHelper.SquareMatrixMultiplication method.
+`RunCalculationsCommand` is created using the constructor of the `SimpleCommand class`, defining the action inline.
+The action involves calling `PerformanceHelper.MeasurePerformance` to measure the execution time of ten invocations of the `MatrixHelper.SquareMatrixMultiplication` method.
 The computation time is stored in a local variable and formatted into a string displaying the processor architecture (obtained using the PROCESSOR_ARCHITECTURE environment variable) and the computation time with a “ms” suffix.
 This string is then assigned to the ComputationTime property of the MainViewModel.

 Additionally, RunCalculationsCommand stores the computation time in the computationTimeHistory field, a list of DataPoint2d instances.
 Each instance represents an XY point, with X being the sequential number of the computation and Y being the computation time.

 To plot the computation times, PlotResultsCommand is used.
-This command does not involve any direct chart-related logic; instead, it transfers each element from computationTimeHistory to the DataPoints property, an ObservableCollection.
-As ObservableCollection implements INotifyPropertyChanged, it automatically notifies when items are added, updated, or removed, making it unnecessary to use BaseViewModel.SetProperty in this context.
+This command does not involve any direct chart-related logic; instead, it transfers each element from `computationTimeHistory` to the DataPoints property, an `ObservableCollection`.
+As `ObservableCollection` implements `INotifyPropertyChanged`, it automatically notifies when items are added, updated, or removed, making it unnecessary to use BaseViewModel.SetProperty in this context.

 ## Attaching the ViewModel to the View
-In the final step, we need to connect the MainViewModel to the MainPage view.
-To do this, open MainPage.xaml and add the following declarations
+In the final step, you need to connect the MainViewModel to the MainPage view.
+To do this, open `MainPage.xaml` and add the following declarations

 ```XML
 <?xml version="1.0" encoding="utf-8" ?>